anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.rst

 OpenStack is a multi-project framework composed of independently evolving services.
 It is not enough to rely only on the OpenStack release to characterise the capabilities supported by these services.
-Regarding OpenStack services APIs, an “API version” is associated with each OpenStack service.
+Regarding OpenStack services APIs, an "API version" is associated with each OpenStack service.
 In addition to major API versions, some OpenStack services (Nova, Glance, Keystone, Cinder…) support microversions.
 The microversions allow new features to be introduced